What is the purpose of employee attendance policy

 Example of employee attendance policy template

-This Employee Attendance Policy is to to define and manage [company name]'s employee attendance.
-Use it to understand our company's attendance, absenteeism and tardiness policies and procedures.
+This Employee Attendance Policy is to define and manage [company name]'s employee attendance.
+Use this attendance policy example to understand our company's attendance, absenteeism and tardiness policies and procedures.

 This employee attendance policy applies to all nonexempt employees regardless of position or type of employment.